toolstack/gallery-view/readme.txt

 If your blog is primarily visually based?
 Do you have featured images on all of your posts?
 Is the default posts view less than intuitive for you?

-Perhaps Gallery View can help.
+Perhaps Gallery View might be able to help.

 Gallery view adds a new view of your posts in a grid layout like a photographic contact sheet, letting you see your posts in a whole new way.